 Living with Alzheimer’s can be lonely and frustrating and may lead someone to lose confidence in themselves and their abilities.
 Alzheimer’s also has a profound impact on carers and loved ones.

-Alongside a quest to find more effective drug treatments, Alzheimer’s researchers are also exploring the potential of non-invasive therapies, such as those we provide at Neurofit.
+Alongside a quest to find more effective drug therapy programs, Alzheimer’s researchers are also exploring the potential of non-invasive therapies, such as those we provide at Neurofit.

 Photobiomodulation (PBM) therapy uses red or near-infrared light to stimulate, heal, regenerate or protect tissues that are injured, degenerating or at risk of dying.